tidepool-org/platform/docs/UpdatedData.md

 - `eventType`: `start | stop` is the type of event for the given event.
   - `start`: event created by the system.
 The `duration` attached to this object is the expected duration of the event.
   - `stop`: the event is stopped.
 The `duration` attached to this object is the actual duration of the event.
-- `eventId`: unique ID provided by the client that is used to link stop and start events.
+- `eventId`: unique ID provided by the client that is used to link stop and start events. __This ID is mandatory__.

 ```json
 {